architjain19/architjain19.github.io/content.md

+## Projects:

+### CL Theme
+Designed and developed the “Cosmo Logistic” theme for the e-Yantra Robotics Competition (eYRC) 2023–24, conducted by IIT Bombay.
+The project involved the integration of a mobile robot and a UR5 robotic arm to autonomously sort and prepare packages in a simulated inter-planetary warehouse environment.
+As the theme developer, I engineered the complete pipeline — from autonomous navigation and object localization to coordinated manipulation.
+Implemented a ROS 2-based system combining SLAM for localization, the Nav2 stack for navigation, and MoveIt for motion planning and manipulation.
+The system was first validated in the Gazebo simulator and later deployed on physical hardware at IIT Bombay for end-to-end testing.
+This theme was designed for national-level deployment, enabling students across India to solve advanced mobile manipulation problems using a realistic robotics stack.

+### Robot Arm Actuator
+Designed and fabricated a compact, high-torque actuator for robotic arms operating under heavy-load conditions.
+The actuator integrates a NEMA-17 stepper motor coupled with a 10:1 custom gear reduction system, achieving a peak torque output of 42 kg·cm at the elbow joint.
+The system was optimized for minimal footprint and mechanical efficiency through torque transmission analysis, backlash minimization, and bearing load evaluations.
+Housing and gear components were modeled in SolidWorks and fabricated using aluminum alloy for strength-to-weight optimization.
+This actuator provides a modular solution for precision-controlled joint motion in industrial and research-grade robotic manipulators.

+### Humanoid
+Led the mechanical design of a humanoid robot’s upper body with a focus on precision actuation and compact form factor.
+Developed a 2-DOF parallel manipulator for neck movement, capable of ±30° pitch and ±45° yaw with sub-degree repeatability.
+Designed custom linear actuators for the shoulder joint using a 14:1 gear reduction system.
+Performed detailed gear train calculations, load analysis, and actuator sizing to ensure smooth motion under varying load conditions.
+Created fully dimensioned 2D manufacturing drawings using SolidWorks, incorporating GD&T and tolerances within ±0.05 mm for CNC milling and laser-cut profiles.
+The system was fabricated using aluminum for structural components and PLA for non-load-bearing 3D printed parts.
+The project aimed to improve humanoid upper body dexterity through optimized actuator placement and precise kinematic control.

 ## About Me - V2 - Full intro

 I'm an incoming Fall '25 Master's student (MechE) at the University of Washington.